-As we find ourselves recovering financially from the increased spending of this time of year, now also marks the perfect time to get your budget back on track.
-Here are five tips to help get you started:
+As we find ourselves recovering financially from the increased spending at this time of year, now also marks the perfect time to get your budget back on track.

 - Evaluate and track – Now that holiday spending has ended, it’s time to reevaluate where your finances are to determine what you need to do to get back on track with spending.
 From there, track your expenses and adjust your spending until you return to your pre-holiday financial state.

 - Establish a new budget – Alongside tracking your spending, establish a new budget to get your financial situation back to normal.
 After the cost of the holidays, a stricter budget may be necessary, but stick to it and you’ll be back to normal before you know it.